In This Article

 "The mother's age during egg harvest and pregnancy, existing medical conditions, and her psychological state all have an effect on the success of treatment," says Dr. Mira.

-The actual cost of egg freezing will depend on your location and chosen facility.
+The cost of egg freezing is usually calculated per cycle, which can vary based on your location and chosen facility.